 CDC has staff dedicated to implementing the Annual FWA Prevention Plan.
-CDC has an appointed full time Compliance Officer charged to develop, implement, and oversee compliance effectiveness, the Compliance Plan, and the FWA Program.
-The Compliance Officer reports to the CDC President & Chief Executive Officer.
+CDC has an appointed full time Chief Compliance Officer charged to develop, implement, and oversee compliance effectiveness, the Compliance Plan, and the FWA Program.
+A Compliance Support employee assists in this effort and reports to the Chief Compliance Officer.
+The Chief Compliance Officer reports to the CDC President (Chief Executive Officer).
 CDC's Compliance Committee has been developed with a charter of responsibilities.
-Members of CDC's senior leadership, including the Compliance Officer, are members of the Compliance Committee.
+Members of CDC's senior leadership, including the Chief Compliance Officer, are members of the Compliance Committee.